tldr-pages/tldr/pages/linux/timeout.md

 `timeout {{3s}} {{sleep 10}}`

-- Run `sleep 10` with a time limit of 5 seconds or kill it when interruptted:
+- Run `sleep 10` with a time limit of 5 seconds or kill it when interrupted:

 `timeout {{--signal INT}} {{5s}} {{sleep 10}}`